nalal/frens_online_scripting/documentation/modding.md

 # MODDING GUIDE

+YES I KNOW THE IMAGES ARE BORKED I'LL FIX IT LATER

 ## Creating a mod

 To create a new mod, navigate to the `mods` folder in the project and